-7. Changes made by you to your holiday
+7. Changes made by you to your road cycling holiday

-Should you wish to make any changes to your holiday after we have issued your email of confirmation, you must advise us in writing (email or letter).
+Should you wish to make any changes to your holiday after we have issued your email of confirmation, you must advise us in writing by email.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet such requests and there may be an administrative cost involved.

-Should you or any member of your party cancel your holiday after the letter of confirmation has been issued, you must immediately advise us in writing.
-Cancellation charges will then be payable as set out below to compensate us for the cost of making your booking, our obligations to hotels and the risk that we may be unable to re-sell your cancelled arrangements.
-These charges are calculated from the date that written notice of the cancellation is received by us, as a percentage of the total price payable.
+Should you or any member of your party cancel your holiday after the letter of confirmation has been issued, you must immediately advise us in writing by email.
+Cancellation charges will then be payable as set out below to compensate us for the cost of making your booking, our obligations to our suppliers, and the risk that we may be unable to re-sell your cancelled arrangements.

-Period before departure within which written notification of cancellation is received by us:
+Period before holiday start date within which email notification of cancellation is received by us, and cancellation fee payable:

-15 – 42 days – 50% of total price paid or payable, will be held by Marmot Tours Ltd
+31 – 60 days: 50% of total price paid or payable will be held by Marmot Tours Ltd

-14 or less days – 100% of total price paid will be held by Marmot Tours Ltd
+30 or less days: 100% of total price paid or payable will be held by Marmot Tours Ltd

-The person who agreed to our Terms and Conditions as part of their booking form, is liable to pay any cancellation charge payable under this clause.
+The person who agreed to our Terms and Conditions as part of their booking form is liable to pay cancellation charges as outlined in this clause.

-9. Changes to your holiday made by us
+9. Changes to your road cycling holiday made by us

 We try to avoid making changes to your holiday.
-However, sometimes changes are unavoidable and it is sometimes necessary to make alterations to holiday details both before and after bookings have been confirmed.
-We reserve the right in our absolute discretion to do so.
+However, sometimes changes are unavoidable for reasons outside our control and it is sometimes necessary to make alterations to holiday details both before and after bookings have been confirmed.
+We reserve the right to make such changes when necessary.

-It may be necessary to On occasions we may find it necessary to make a significant change.
-A significant change is one made before departure, involving a change of your arrival or departure time by more than 12 hours or a change of accommodation.
+On occasion it may be necessary to make a significant change to your holiday.
+A significant change is typically one involving a change of your arrival or departure time by more than 12 hours or a change of accommodation.
 If it is necessary to make a significant change before departure, we will advise you as soon as practicable.
-If there is time to do so before departure we will then offer you the choice of: –
+In accordance with the UK Package Travel Regulations we will then offer you the choice of: